metallb/metallb/website/content/tutorial/minikube.md

-In this configuration, we're setting up a BGP peering with `10.96.0.100`, `10.96.0.101`, `10.96.0.102`, which are the addresses of the `test-bgp-router-bird`, `test-bgp-router-quagga` and `test-bgp-router-gobgp` services respectively.
+In this configuration, we're setting up a BGP peering with `10.96.0.100`, `10.96.0.101`, `10.96.0.102`, which are the addresses of the `test-bgp-router-bird`, and `test-bgp-router-quagga` services respectively.
 And we're giving MetalLB 256 IP addresses to use, from 198.51.100.0 to 198.51.100.255.
 The final section gives MetalLB some BGP attributes that it should use when announcing IP addresses to our router.

 Apply this configuration now: